pschiffmann/react-rfcs/text/0000-use-for-each.md

 ```

 Alas, we can't.
-When we connect to another chat room by adding an element to `roomIds`, React throws this error:
+When we connect to another chat room by adding an element to the `roomIds` array, React throws this error:

 > React has detected a change in the order of Hooks called by ChatApp.
 > This will lead to bugs and errors if not fixed.